snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-quickstart/fractribution/index.md

 :::tip

 To help debug easier we have included logs to be printed each time a table is created in the warehouse, there should be 3 in total (`snowplow_fractribution_path_summary_with_channels`, `snowplow_fractribution_channel_attribution` and `snowplow_fractribution_report_table`).
-There is also a `-- verbose` flag you can include in your shell prompt when executing the python scripts which may give you an even more detailed breakdown depending on your warehouse.
+There is also a `--verbose` flag you can include in your shell prompt when executing the python scripts which may give you an even more detailed breakdown depending on your warehouse.

 :::